 Designers: Charles and Ray Eames

-It’s been called “working art” since first exhibited by Charles and Ray Eames in 1949 at the Detroit Institute of Arts.
-The Eames storage unit is available in three sizes and several configurations to provide the right level of storage and display for you.
+Called “working art” since first exhibited by Charles and Ray Eames in 1949 at the Detroit Institute of Arts, Eames storage units are available in three sizes and several configurations to provide the right level of storage and display for you.

 Choose the storage unit alone or pair it with the complementary Eames desk unit to create a functional, fashionable home workspace.

 The desk and storage units complement each other and provide ample storage, work, and display space.
-And with their industrial aesthetic and color options, they look as striking now as they did when first introduced in 1950.
+With their industrial aesthetic and color options, these storage units look as striking now as they did when first introduced.

 Machine aesthetic.Charles and Ray Eames View Design Story

-Storage Units are 47 inches wide and 16 inches deep.
-Choose from three heights—20 ½, 32 ½, or 58 ½ inches high.
-Perfectly complementary to the Eames desk unit, the storage units feature cases, cabinets, and drawers in five configurations for endless storage options.
+Storage units are 16 inches deep and are available in two widths and three heights.
+Perfectly complementary to the Eames Desk Unit, the storage units feature cases, cabinets, and drawers in five configurations for a wide range of storage options.

 The neutral color scheme uses birch veneer with white and black accents to create a sleek, high-tech look.
-The bright color scheme uses red, blue, black, and white hardboard panels and surfaces that are reminiscent of a Mondrian painting.
+The bright color scheme uses red, blue, black, and white hardboard panels and surfaces to create a design that is reminiscent of a Mondrian painting.

-The steel cross-supports and uprights give the units an industrial feel, and the dimpled plywood on cabinet fronts and plywood drawer fronts and shelves reinforce the furniture's mid-century modern appearance.
+The steel cross-supports and uprights give the units an industrial feel, and the dimpled plywood on cabinet fronts and plywood drawer fronts and shelves reinforces the mid-century modern appearance.

-Uprights, cross-supports, and perforated panels are zinc-coated steel; drawer fronts and shelves are smooth plywood; side panels are painted hardboard; storage unit cabinet fronts are plywood molded to form round dimples.
-Nylon foot glides are easy on floors.
+The materials don’t just make the aesthetic, they make these storage units durable and strong.
+Uprights, cross-supports, and perforated panels are made of zinc-coated steel.
+Drawer fronts and shelves are smooth plywood, while the plywood cabinet fronts are molded to form round dimples.
+Side panels are painted hardboard, and the nylon foot glides are easy on hard floors.